microsoft/nni/docs/en_US/Compression/AutoPruningUsingTuners.rst

 Then, make this automatic
 -------------------------

-The previous example manually choosed L2FilterPruner and pruned with a specified sparsity.
+The previous example manually chose L2FilterPruner and pruned with a specified sparsity.
 Different sparsity and different pruners may have different effect on different models.
 This process can be done with NNI tuners.

 Firstly, modify our codes for few lines